 The Negatives of Your Career Outweigh the Positives

-“If you can no longer think of more positives than negatives about your current job then it’s time for a change,” Andrews said.
+“If you can no longer think of more positives than negatives about your current job, then it’s time for a change,” Andrews said.
 “Make a list to focus your mind on the good and the bad points about your current career.
-You can then analyze what it is that matters to you in a job, which can help you to narrow down the types of careers that would inspire you.”
+You can then analyze what matters to you in a job, which can help you narrow down the types of careers that would inspire you.”

 Your Self-Esteem Is Suffering

 Your career is a big part of your identity, so when you aren’t happy with your job, it can negatively impact how you view yourself.

 “Starting to lose belief in yourself and doubting your abilities is a clear sign that you need a change,” said Andrews.
 “Ironically, no longer being confident in your decision-making ability can hold you in the wrong job if you don’t trust your instincts to do something else.
 Leaping to do something completely different takes courage, but the rewards will be worth it.”